dagatsoin/ravioli/packages/ravioli/README.md

 > Ravioli comes with an adapter for React called Crafter-React but it is not published on NPM yet.
 It provides an observer for React component exactly like `react-mobx` to make your UI (really) reactive.

 ### Default representation
 Each component is instantiated with a default representation which is an exact synchronised clone of the model.
-In such, it not violates the decoupling principle but happily trample the principles of private/public data isolation and business/functional abstraction.
+In such, it not violates the decoupling principle but happily tramples the principles of private/public data isolation and business/functional abstraction.

 In the counter example below, you can see that the representation has the same shape as the model.

 # Installation